 Tutor: Kim Witthuhn works as a professional editor and has taught literature, writing, grammar, history, and geography at various homeschool organizations over the last 15 years, including homeschooling her own children.
 She recently became certified as a career consultant and enjoys helping people discover the unique design God gave them.
 She is passionate about helping students enjoy learning and knowing God better by studying His Word and the world He created.
 Mrs. Witthuhn graduated from Concordia University with a BA in English and Social Science Education.
 She lives in Eden Prairie with her husband and two of her four children and enjoys leading Bible studies, reading and learning, and spending time with family.

-$260 first semester for students who did not
+Cost: $260 first semester for students who did not

 take English A

 1st Semester Texts (to be purchased by parents):

 2nd Semester Texts (to be purchased by parents):

 Supplies: A journal for each student will be provided.
 Students need to purchase the above five books, a 1-inch binder for class papers, loose leaf paper, and pencils/pens.